The root canal procedure. –

 ▲ Section references – Tronstad

-Other than that, this step should be yet another non-event in your procedure.
+Other than that, this step should be yet another non-event for you.
+There’s pretty much no chance pain should be a factor.

 Step 7 – Placing a temporary filling.

-(Related: Precautions you should take with temporary restorations.
-And the consequences.)
+Related page – Precautions with temporary restorations.
+Possible consequences.)

 Step 8 – The root canal process has now been completed but your tooth still requires additional work.